 The Powerbeats 2 have plenty of functionality, doubling as a Bluetooth headset for your phone, but they are pretty expensive at around $200.

 Bose Freestyle Earbuds

 The new Bose earbuds are designed to complement the current range of Bose earphones – the IE2, SIE2i, and MIE2i range – rather than replace them so the Bose family of earphones grows rather than changes.

 If you are familiar with the Bose earbud range then you will know that they aren’t designed to be jammed in your ear, but rather are a little loose fitting and stay in place curtesy of the well-designed winglets that always seem to locate in the right place on your ear.

 They also seem to stay in place regardless of the intensity of your workout and are a little disarming since they feel like they will fail and tumble from your ears but never seem to.

-Unfortunately the open design of the Freestyle tends to be a little too lose and lets a fair amount of background noise in, which rather spoils the music, audiobook, or Richard Feynman lecture you happen to be trying to listen to as you complete your workout.
+Unfortunately, the open design of the Freestyle tends to be a little too loose and lets a fair amount of background noise in, which rather spoils the music, audiobook, or Richard Feynman lecture you happen to be trying to listen to as you complete your workout.

-In terms of cord length, the Freestyle Earbuds are similar to the SIE2i’s, which translates as ‘shorter’ and best used with and armcase, like the one that comes with the system.
-There is an extender cord that also comes with the system so that it can reach your shorts pocket, but it seems a little too long and you have cable hanging around unless you are extraordinarily tall.
+In terms of cord length, the Freestyle Earbuds are similar to the SIE2i’s, which translates as ‘shorter’ and best used with an arms case, like the one that comes with the system.
+There is an extender cord that also comes with the system so that it can reach your shorts pocket, but it seems a little too long and you have a cable hanging around unless you are extraordinarily tall.

 The Bose Earbuds are a tad cheaper than the Powerbeats items, coming in at around $180 retail, but that’s probably a relative thing given the problems with noise leakage.
 Right now you can actually find them for less than $120 at this listing.